The Art of Parenting

 He likes you to tell him about the punches you’ve recently experienced… Who’s slapping you around at work — and he loves to know all the details about who you delivered a good punch to the gut to that closed a deal.

 Father like son, I’ve always been fascinated with vaccine shots.
-Your body gets pricked with just enough poison – just to make sure your system is on its game in case a gang of God knows what knocks on your door.
+Your body gets pricked with just enough poison – just to make sure your system is on its game in case a gang of God-knows-what knocks on your door.

 My mom and dad are a hoot in their ‘eighty-something’ years – and they have never been more in love.
 Rain or shine, every day they wake up thankful for the joy of life.
 Like old birds, they follow the weather and migrate to and from the warmth of Florida — and back to their protected nest in the Chicago suburbs.

 The seven of us may have all moved out of our childhood home decades ago – but every single day they remind all seven of us that they’re still our mom and dad.
 We’ll always be home because of them.

 Not by what they say, but what they do.
 By how they choose to live their lives.
 By how they treasure family.
 By how they respect each other.
 By how they respect their children.